 Male pattern baldness leads to the diminishing of at the top front and crown of the scalp; a section referred to as the ‘non-permanent’ area.With time, the baldness grows and extends to the back and sides of the head.
 This usually leads to permanent baldness.
 You should know that in most cases, baldness is hereditary, and if it was meant to affect you, it definitely will.

 The male hormone dihydrotestosterone (DHT) stimulates the hormone receptors at the front top crown of the scalp.
 This is generally considered as the non-permanent area.
 The hormone will then alter the life cycle of the hair roots, and this leads to hair loss as hair cannot grow anymore.

 Take note that the hair cycle is made up of a “growing phase” that takes up to 7 years.
 There is also the ‘resting phase’ that lasts about 3-4 months.
-The hormones released will typically turn the cycle around, making the growing phase shorter and on the other hand increases the resting phase.
+The hormones released will typically turn the cycle around, making a growing phase shorter and on the other hand, increases the resting phase.
 This will eventually leave your head with little or no hair left.

 The Norwood Classification of Hair Loss in Men.

 Here’s a highlight of the classed of hair loss that affects men

 This is at the beginning where a youthful hairline that has not lost any hair rests above the upper forehead.

 An adult hairline forms about 1.5 cm from the upper forehead crease.
 This type of hair loss is also accompanied bya temporal recession of hair.